mohammedXdev/mohammedXdev/README.md

 - 👋 Hi, I’m @mohammedXdev
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning api calls in Javascript
+- 🌱 A new update: I've completed learning JavaScript and now the I am looking forward to learn node.js and build projects. 😃
 - 💞️ I’m looking to collaborate on X @sprco0l

 <!---